patrinoua/BugsList-mckns/README.md

-Fullstack App made to report posts
+Fullstack App made with React App and Express for the backend to report posts.

 ![Screenshot](https://github.com/patrinoua/BugsList/blob/master/Screenshot.png)
 ---------